 All lectures and written work are in English.
 Informal studio instructions are provided in Nepali or English.

-The four-year course comprising of 8 semesters commences in August / September.
+The four-year course comprising of 8 semesters commences in the late Fall.

 An intermediate qualification, A Level / plus 2 in any subject or equivalent.
 Plus 2D and 3D separate studios, an English test and an interview.
 A portfolio is optional during the interview.